ProstoyVadila/goproj/README.md

 ## Configuration

 You can set a global configuration for your new projects by command `gorpoj config` with args in CLI.
-It will create `~/.goproj.config.toml` config file in your user folder.
+It will create `goproj.config.toml` file in `~/.config/goproj` folder.
 And generator will read it every time when you start a new project (additinal args will override config setup for that project)

 ### Usage